fastrgv/AdaGate/README.md

 * Improved sokoban puzzle set used.
 * Created awesome moving-cloud skyboxes on the atoll using shaders only.
-* Eliminated need for MSVC-redistributables installation on M.S.
-Windows 10, 11.
+* Eliminated need to install MSVC-redistributables on Windows 10, 11.
 * Added a way to restart ZPM puzzles when stuck.
 * q-key now quiets music, if needed, while solving ZPM puzzles.

-More change-history at end of file.
+#### More change-history at end of file.

 ## AdaGate Brief Game Description